 Hi, I'm JD.
-I can help
+I like to

-you make software
+make software

 that people want.